CloudGeometry/cg-devx-docs/docs/getting_started.md

 ## Step 4: GitHub Repositories

 With CGDevX, managing your application configurations and infrastructure as code (IaC) becomes effortless through the integration of GitHub repositories.
-These repositories serve as a centralized hub for storing and versioning your infrastructure and application configurations.
+These repositories serve as a centralized hub for storing and versioning your infrastructure and module configurations.

 ![Screenshot](img/CGDevX_gitops.png)